cagriyildiz/mancala-backend/README.md

  - Creating the game session: ```/api/v1/game/create```
  - Moving stones from a chosen pit: ```/api/v1/game/play```

-React is used to create the user interface of this game.
-Since game state changes after every turn it is appropriate to use a framework like React to minimize the need for writing code.

 ## Game Play
 ![Mancala Game Play](static/gameplay.gif "Game Play")

 ## Installation
 In order to run the backend application at least JDK 11 is required.
-For the frontend, make sure to use the latest version of Node to get better performance.
 To start up the application on your local machine, select ```local``` maven profile and run ```mvn:clean install```.
 After build success click run on your IDE.
 Alternatively, you can achieve the same by executing this maven goal ```mvn spring-boot:run -Plocal```.
-After Spring Boot application starts, you need to start up the React application by simply running ```npm start``` under ```/src/main/frontend``` directory.

 In local environments, backend is accessible only from the origin ```http://localhost:3000``` which is the default local address for React applications.
 If you want to change this default behaviour you need to modify the property ```jurengis.com.mancala.cors.allowed-origins``` in the [application-local.yaml](./src/main/resources/application-local.yaml) file.